chintanboghara/Networking-And-Protocols/Networking & Protocols.md

 - **Efficiency:** Optimizes data transfer across networks.
 - **Scalability:** Supports the growth of networks (e.g., cloud computing, IoT).
 - **Security:** Protects data with encryption and secure protocols.

----

-Let me know if you'd like a deeper dive into any specific protocol, concept, or real-world application!